ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-04-tagalog-pipeline.md

 It's not a highly-cognitive trait: smart people may be bookish, but not *madiskarte*.
-It's more practical, a form of street smarts, even. *Diskarte* is a highly-Filipino trait, borne from our need to solve things creatively in the presence of constraints.
+It's more practical, a form of street smarts, even. *Diskarte* is a highly-Filipino trait, borne from our need to solve things creatively in the presence of constraints ([Morales, 2017](#morales2017diskarte)).
 I mention this because working in Tagalog, or any low-resource language, requires a little *diskarte*, and I enjoy it!

 There are many exciting ways to tackle Tagalog NLP.
 Right now, I'm taking the standard labeling, training, and evaluation approach.
 However, I'm interested in